-In order to be efficient and productive you need to be a smart user and also your tools must be sharp and shrill.
-So below are some tips to maintain your computer system’s health for a faster workflow.
+Sometimes, In order to be more efficient and productive you need to be smart by learning a few extra things that what your work generally requires.
+Now, below are some of the very useful tips to maintain your computer's health for a better experience.

 Rundialog, by pressing

 Viruses are the most common causes for low performance or system malfunction.
 They corrupt important system files and user data, in worst case scenario making your system totally unusable.
 With so many applications distributed round the internet, it is somewhat harder to figure out the virus source and that is why it is advised to install applications from trusted sources only.